handcraftedbits/docker-nginx-unit-hugo/README.md

 You will also need to set the environment variable `HUGO_GITHUB_SECRET` to the secret value specified during configuration of the webhook in GitHub.

-## Running the NGINX Host go-import-redirector Unit
+## Running the NGINX Host Hugo Unit

 Assuming you are using Docker Compose, simply run `docker-compose up` in the same directory as your `docker-compose.yml` file.
 Otherwise, you will need to start each container with `docker run` or a suitable